joelouthan/theologic.us/content/posts/study-romans/study-romans15-22-33.md

 css: "prayers"
 draft: false

 description: "Your one misstep?
 Your millionth misstep?
 (It's me.)
 You can't get the will of God wrong because you don't dictate the will of God wrong.
-And miss me with that, "What if I choose sin?"
+And miss me with that, 'What if I choose sin?'
 Have you heard the gospel response when Adam and Eve introduced sin into our perfect universe?
 How did God ultimately answer that?
 Jesus Christ our Lord."
 ---

 ## The Text